-In 2023, research outputs were widely read, freely available and distributed to over 32,000 decision-makers and influencers globally.
+Research outputs are widely read, freely available and distributed to over 30,000 decision-makers and influencers globally.

-21 countries visited
+20+ countries visited

-Africa Programme representatives visited 21 countries over the course of 2023, including for events and conference convening in Ethiopia, Côte d'Ivoire, Kenya, Mozambique, Tanzania, Nigeria, Slovenia and South Africa.
+Africa Programme representatives visited over 20 countries in the past year, including for events and conference convenings in Ethiopia, Kenya, Mozambique and Nigeria.